Veronica Prasad-Woodcock BA(Hons) MBACP(Registered)

 If you decide to pursue Counselling with me we will agree a suitable day and time.
 Sessions will be 50 minutes and are normally charged at £45, although some concessions are available, so please ask.

 I also offer a student rate of £35 for a session of 50 minutes.

 Please feel free to contact me if you need any further information.

 Acceptable forms of payment are cash, or BACS.

 I practice within easy reach of Reading Station.
 Parking is available in the nearby Oracle Shopping Centre, on London Street and Saxon Court.
 There are a number of buses that serve the area.

 |Face to face counselling:||Yes|

-I have availability on Tuesdays between 9 am and 19.00 hrs and on Wednesdays and Thursdays between 9 am and 19.00 hrs.
+I have availability on Tuesdays, Wednesdays and Thursdays between 9.30 am and 18.00 hrs.

 Types of client